google/benchmark/README.md

 	->RangeMultiplier(2)->Range(1<<10, 1<<18)->Complexity(benchmark::O_N);
 ```

-As shown on the following invocation, asymptotic complexity might also be calculated automatically.
+As shown in the following invocation, asymptotic complexity might also be calculated automatically.

 ```c++
 BENCHMARK(BM_StringCompare)